 Welcome to Infrared Camera Conversions, this website has loads of info about Infrared and Full Spectrum camera conversions as well as details of equipment, lenses, filters etc. There tutorial pages on Infrared, Astrophotography and UV photography.
 Don't forget to check out the Galleries which have widely varying examples of work from customer's and myself.

-I specialise in conversions to mirrorless cameras from Sony, Canon, Fuji and Nikon, but I can also supply already converted cameras from Sony and Canon as well as Infrared/Ultraviolet filters and lenses.
+I specialise in conversions to mirrorless cameras from Sony, but also do some Canon M Series but I can also supply already converted cameras from Sony and Canon as well as Infrared/Ultraviolet filters and lenses.
 I can make up kits of equipment to your requirements and have supplied many Universities, Museums, Institutions, Businesses and private individuals all over the world.
 I'm sorry I do not offer any conversion services for DSLR's at all.

 If you have any queries, I can be contacted via email at; alan@infraredcameraconversions.com